 Before Agile marketing processes, MarketerGizmo were creating content, but at a plodding pace.
-Now that they can more accurately measure the team's bandwidth, they can devote time each sprint to creating and distributing content.
+Now that they can more accurately measure the team's bandwidth with Agile Velocity, they can devote time each sprint to creating and distributing content.

 Across two separate sites, their content production is now four times higher than it once was, without any loss of quality.

 3. Group accountability and the ability to swarm

 MarketerGizmo has daily stand up meetings to check in with their team, during which they identify any blocking issues that are preventing them from meeting sprint goals.

 More than once, a team member will encounter an obstacle, either internal (a customer needs my help!) or external (my dog ate a sock!), and they can immediately bring it to the team who can rally around the endangered project to make sure it doesn't suffer.

 This means that emails don't go out late when someone gets sick, they don't miss a blog post deadline because an editor gets pulled into a meeting, and no amount of vet visits can derail their goals.
 All team members are up to date on projects and progress, so they are all empowered to make sure things get done.

 Agile marketing saves the day, but requires devotion